joarp/citybike-rebalancing-agent/README.md

 ## LLM and In-context Learning
-We use he OpenAIs "gpt-4o-mini" and the LLM use in-context learning.
+We use OpenAIs "gpt-4o-mini" and the LLM use in-context learning.

 ## Development process and learning outcomes along the way
 The goal was to make incremental updates and create a scalable framework where adding new tools and adapting the framework would be easy.
 We tried creating indepentend tests of each subpart of the project first, then write the code and make sure the desired behaviour was reached before moving on to the next part.
 This worked ok, where we in some cases lacked the patience to create tests, in the cases where we created tests we seemed to have less problems.